choosatron/choosatron-write/README.md

 ## Installing the App ##

-1. **ChoiceWright** is a Chrome Packaged App.
+1. **Choosatron Writer** is a Chrome Packaged App.
 You will need to use grunt to build the application before running it as an application.
  - `grunt build` will create a minified version of the application.
  - `grunt debug` will create a debuggable version of the application.
 This will also keep a watch for any changes you make to the files in `./source/` and re-build the application if any changes are detected.
 2. Open Chrome and go to your [Chrome extensions](chrome://extensions)